jadn/ThemifyourGists/README.md

 #Gist-Embed-CSS-Themes
 >What I am hoping to create are stylesheets overriding the colors of embedded Gists.
+So the highlighted code matches perfectly with your blog/website.

 >-Izzy